Anne de Boismilon is a Sorbonne-educated historian, television producer and documentary filmmaker

-In 1981 Anne joined CBS NEWS’ ‘60 Minutes’, the most prestigious and highly rated television news magazine in the United States.
+In 1981 Anne de Boismilon joined CBS NEWS’ ‘60 minutes’, the most prestigious and highly rated television news magazine in the United States

 She also achieved the highly regarded 17th Annual AWRT (American Women in Radio and Television Inc.) for her television reportage on women’s issues in the Soviet Union, as well as other news media industry accolades.